Hi I’m Dr Hagmeyer and today we are talking about gluten free diets and why your gluten free diet is not working.

 Maybe you have a child at home and you noticed the same?
 I recently came across a study that showed that 40% of children on a well-managed gluten free diet for one year still had elevated antibodies to gluten.

 So what’s going on here?
 Why are people not getting better….
-One of the potential reasons is something researchers are calling antigenic similarity or cross reactivity.
+One of the potential reasons is something researchers are calling antigenic similarity or gluten Cross Reactivity.

-This patients has eliminated gluten, rye and barley, she has followed the same guidelines that many patients who have celiac disease follow, she doesn’t cheat on her diet, eat super clean
+This patient has eliminated gluten, rye and barley, she has followed the same guidelines that many patients who have celiac disease follow, she doesn’t cheat on her diet, eats super clean!
+She doesn’t eat out.

-If you look at this test You will notice wheat is normal, alfa gliadins, gamma gliadins, omega gliadins, they are all normal- and if we had stopped there that’s a good thing-
+If you look at this test below, You will notice wheat is normal, alfa gliadins, gamma gliadins, omega gliadins, they are all normal!- and if we had stopped there that’s a good thing- Unfortunately, standard testing would have missed everything in the Pink areas.

-However, this test sheds more light on the picture.
-It allows us to look at how the body is reacting to many of the other protein fragments.
+This test sheds more light on the complexities of Gluten.
+This test allows us to look at how the body is reacting to many of the other protein fragments.
 And this is where the real trouble lies.

-Incidental exposure– this is when someone uses the same cooking surfaces, utensils, as other family members.
+There could be accidental exposure- this is when someone uses the same cooking surfaces, utensils, as other family members.
 It might be a situation where foods that were labeled gluten free and they were possible stored in containers or became contaminated with gluten foods.
-Another possible scenario is
+Another possible scenario is Cross reactivity.

 Before I explain Cross reactivity I want you to take a look at this study that in part talks about why patients with celiac disease never get better.